Only rigorous underwriting can determine the quality of a real estate investment. However, these 5 basic factors are the first things to look for:

 Commercial real estate investing can be complex.
-The industry lingo and analysis of most deals often proves intimidating for the average investor with little experience.
-While no investment is easy, in our experience there are 5 key factors we consider when thinking about making a real estate investment, whether on Fundrise or through other means.
+The industry lingo and due diligence of most deals is often intimidating for the everyday investor with little experience.
+While all investments require unique examination, in our experience at Fundrise, there are 5 key factors that we consider when thinking about making a real estate investment.

 1. Location, Location, Location

-While it may seem obvious, the old saying is true and many people underestimate the power of well-located real estate.
-During the run-up to the 2008 recession, many financial institutions invested in places where demand didn’t yet exist, like the remote suburbs in Southern California.
+While it may seem overstated, the old adage is true and many people underestimate the power of well-located real estate.
+During the run-up to the 2008 recession, many financial institutions invested in places where demand did not yet exist, like the remote suburbs in Southern California.
 When the housing boom stopped and the bubble burst, the real estate itself had very little inherent value due to its location.
-One advantage of investing in local real estate is that you know the property’s location and understand what is going on in the surrounding area.
+One advantage of investing in local real estate is that you know the property’s location and understand the surrounding neighborhood.
 Additionally, the internet has given rise to many tools that help investors learn about a real estate market.
-A simple way to think about it is: “Regardless of the condition of the market, is this a location I would want to own 10 years from now?”
+A simple way to think about it is: “Regardless of the current condition of the market, is this investment property in a location that I would want to own 10 years from now?”

 2. Developer Track Record

-After location, the quality of the developer and their track record is our most important measure.
+After location, the quality and track record of the developer is our next most important measure.
 An ethical, competent developer is critical to the success of any real estate development.
-Like with any company, an experienced entrepreneur has the ability to manage the inevitable ups-and-downs and can make all the difference between failure and success.
-For example, during the development of Gallery Place at 7th and H St NW in Washington, DC, four retail tenants - AMC Theatres, Jillians Bowling, Borders Books, and Virgin Megastore - either went bankrupt or fell through after construction had commenced.
-Today, however, Gallery Place has a great retail lineup - Clyde’s, Regal Cinemas, Lucky Strike, and Urban Outfitters - and successfully spurred the redevelopment of downtown in large part because of the experienced development team of Akridge and Western Development.
+Like with any company, an experienced entrepreneur has the ability to manage the inevitable ups-and-downs and can make all the difference between failure and success of a project.
+For example, during the development of Gallery Place at 7th and H St NW in Washington, DC, four retail tenants - AMC Theatres, Jillians Bowling, Borders Books, and Virgin Megastore - either went bankrupt or fell through in the development deal after construction had already commenced.
+Despite that, Gallery Place has an impressive retail lineup - Clyde’s, Regal Cinemas, Lucky Strike, and Urban Outfitters - and has successfully spurred the redevelopment of downtown Washington DC.
+This is due in large part to the experienced development team of Akridge and Western Development.

-Like Warren Buffet’s motto when it comes to stock investments, we believe the most reliable real estate investment strategy is to focus on value.
+Like Warren Buffet’s motto when it comes to stock investments, we believe the most reliable real estate investment strategy is one that focuses on value.
 Buying value means purchasing properties at or below their replacement cost (the cost to build the same building today).
 If it costs $350 per square foot (PSF) to build a new building and you can buy an existing one for $250 PSF, then you have made a value investment.
-Real estate is a hard asset, a commodity, which means that there is a limited supply.
-Unless we start building new islands, ultimately there is a finite amount of land in the world.
-So if you can buy property today at a good value price (i.e. less than what it costs someone else to build the same thing), then over the long term, at some point the price will rise.
+Real estate is a hard asset, which means that it is in limited supply, because there is a finite amount of land in the world.
+So, if you can buy property today at a good value price (e.g. less than what it woulds cost to build the same thing today), then over the long term, at some point the price will rise.

 4. Quality of the Building

-As it happens another component of Warren Buffet’s investment strategy is to purchase quality assets.
-Like a good location, a quality building that is well designed and constructed pays dividends, especially over the long run.
-High quality buildings not only require less ongoing maintenance and capital repairs, but they also tend to lease faster and at higher rents.
+It happens that another component of Warren Buffet’s investment strategy is to purchase quality assets.
+Like a good location, a quality building is one that is well-designed and constructed pays dividends, especially over the long term.
+High quality buildings not only require less ongoing maintenance and repairs, they also tend to lease faster and at higher rents.
 The best quality buildings are unique, LEED certified, and create a sense of place, which in turn can bring crowds.
-Crowds = demand, which in real estate is almost always a good thing.
+Crowds = demand, which in real estate is a good thing

 5. Leverage (Debt)